Other events planned include a table at St Francis School Summer Fayre in June and a Great Tea Party with games for children in July.

 I retired in 2010 leaving me time to concentrate on hobbies including watching football, playing tennis, golf and badminton.
 I also enjoy travelling abroad.

-I was also able to volunteer as a Gamesmaker at the London Olympics in 2012, one of the best experiences ever.
+Ray as a Gamesmaker at the London Olympics in 2012.

 Today, 12 December, I arrived as a collector for Marie Curie at Brambridge garden centre near Eastleigh, and found that the children’s choir along with their music teacher, family and friends had been diverted to a transparent marquee outside the restaurant, with a loud generator for heating.
 The collector(s) were expected to collect from the family and friends, using buckets and stickers.